 Quantifying the economic consequences of climate change across the range of potentially impacted human and natural systems requires the application of multi-model, multi-sector approaches.
-Typically, modelling approaches vary across climate-sensitive systems-e.g., the methodology for quantifying and costing heat-related impacts to public health will differ from the approach for costing impacts to urban forests, which in turn will differ from the approach for costing impacts to roads, etc. When working with multiple different modelling approaches, best practice recommends performing the analyses within a common analytical framework driven by shared future socioeconomic and climate scenarios.
+Typically, modelling approaches vary across climate-sensitive systems-e.g., the methodology for quantifying and costing heat-related impacts to public health will differ from the approach for costing impacts to urban forests, which in turn will differ from the approach for costing with multiple different modelling approaches, best practice recommends performing the analyses within a common analytical framework driven by shared future socioeconomic and climate scenarios.